International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

-managed service by one or more selected participants, hosted by the data space governance authority, or operated in a fully decentralized fashion by every participant that offers data contracts (see the visual representation of various implementation designs of the DSA above).
+managed service by one or more selected participants, hosted by the data space governance authority, or operated in a fully decentralized fashion by every participant that offers data contracts (see the visual representation of various implementation designs of the DSGA above).
 The type of catalog architecture used depends on the design of the data space as well as the needs and capabilities of the participants.